In this section, you will learn how Front-Commerce interacts with your different platforms and what is its role.

 As soon as Customers receive a response from the server (with a readable HTML page), the React application becomes their main interface (3).

 Interactions may at some point trigger actions or require further data.
-An HTTP request will be send to the server and GraphQL will respond (4) with a minimal and size-efficient JSON response.
+An HTTP request will be sent to the server and GraphQL will respond (4) with a minimal and size-efficient JSON response.

 Front-Commerce’s GraphQL middleware is a key component of this architecture.
 It is responsible for the communication across your different services to expose unified data to clients.
 GraphQL powerful typing system allows to describe your application domain in a clear and expressive way that people can understand, no matter where data comes from.